blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 		return $exclude_list;
 	}

-You can exclude external script from being combined using the filter we’ve designed for that purpose.
+You can exclude an external script from being combined using the filter we’ve designed for that purpose.
 Here’s an example of the code, you can add to your functions.php file:

 	add_filter( 'sgo_javascript_combine_excluded_external_paths', 'js_combine_exclude_external_script' );
 	function js_combine_exclude_external_script( $exclude_list ) {